thalytabdn/thalytabdn/README.md

 💻 Passionate on challenges and programming

-🧠 Quick learner

-🎯 Studying full-stack development, focused on JavaScript and TypeScript
+🎯 I'm currently studying full-stack development, focused on Node js and React

 🎓 Undergraduated in Computer Science at Federal University of Campina Grande